A great way to tap into knowledge and

 Town Braintap presentations are informal, unstuffy events.
 Come whether you have a serious interest in a topic or are just intrigued.
 Bring your curiosity and thoughts to share.

 WE URGE YOU TO PRE-REGISTER, as a courtesy to our presenters and a management tool for us.
 Where an event specifies "MUST" pre-register, we mean it, but in the nicest possible way.
 Event logistics require it.
 For other events, walk-ins are welcome provided we still have a seat to offer.
 Are you the last minute decider type?
 We get it.
 You're welcome to call or text to see if we still have room.
 802-522-3172

-DEAR VISITORS: Lots of other stimulating events have been popping up in our general area since Town Braintap began, and that's a great development.
-At the same time, we've lost pivotal creators (this is an all-volunteer effort) to other professional demands and parts of the country.
+DEAR VISITORS: We've lost our key volunteer mangers to other professional demands and parts of the country.
 We're on pause while we contemplate how the future might look.
-Meanwhile, if you have questions, feel free to contact Ricka McNaughton: 802-522-3172 firstname.lastname@example.org
+Meanwhile, if you have questions, feel free to contact Ricka McNaughton: 802-522-3172 email@example.com

 WHAT EVENTS COST: Suggested donation of $10.00 at the door or whatever amount you'd like to toss in the box.
 If you're a frequent Braintapper, give yourself a freebie now and then.
 Each season we gift all proceeds f to an organization of our choice that helps enrich the minds and lives of young people in our community.
 Once again this season we'll be donating all proceeds to support the good work of Twinfield Union School's community mentoring and literacy programs.